 Drums were made by hollowing out wood to make a shell or using clay pots, a membrane a leather skin would be tightly stretched and then fastened at both sides, the leather needed to be tightened and this was done by warming it to make it more flexible before being tightened.

 Rope-tensioned drums were later introduced as medieval instruments advanced and this helped reduce these problems.
 Other medieval percussion instruments included objects that could be struck to make a sound when they vibrated.
-Bells, Cymbals and wood blocks fit this category as it is the object that vibrates to make the sound.
+Bells, Cymbals, and wood blocks fitted this category as it is the object that vibrates to make the sound.

-There was a huge variety of medieval woodwind instruments that were used to entertain medieval people during these times, there were some very intricate and unusual medieval woodwind instruments around that were played by musicians such as minstrels, troubadours and waits.
-Example of early medieval woodwind instruments would be the pipe, recorder, flute, bagpipe, lizard and horn.
+There was a huge variety of medieval woodwind instruments that were used to entertain medieval people during these times, there were some very intricate and unusual medieval woodwind instruments around that were played by musicians such as minstrels, troubadours, and waits.
+Examples of early medieval woodwind instruments would be the pipe, recorder, flute, bagpipe, lizard, and horn.

-Types of medieval instruments in this group were mainly string instruments that used bow string, instruments like the Rebec or Vielle.
+Types of medieval instruments in this group were mainly string instruments that used bowstrings, instruments like the Rebec or Vielle.
 The Lute was a popular stringed instrument during these times, recorders also fitted into this category.